JWST Observations of the Double Nucleus in NGC 4486B: Possible Evidence for a Recent Binary SMBH Merger and Recoil

 where $\sigma_0$ is the central velocity dispersion, $m_*$ is the mass of each star particle, and $\rho_c$ is the central density.

 In every trajectory shown in Figure~\ref{fig:trajectories}, the black hole rapidly sinks back toward the galaxy center, reaching amplitudes comparable to the observed positional and $\vlos$ offsets, after which these quantities fall below the observed values.
 The return timescale increases with kick strength, from $\sim$10 Myr for $0.2 V_{\rm esc}$ to $\sim$30 Myr for $0.5 V_{\rm esc}$ and $\sim$80 Myr for $0.75 V_{\rm esc}$.
 Although these timescales differ, all are extremely short relative to a Hubble time.
 Furthermore, the observed $\vlos$ offset is only one component of the possible 3D velocity of the SMBH.
 At late times, the black hole retains a residual velocity relative to the galaxy center that is clearly resolved above the expected Brownian amplitude.
 This residual motion is likely the result of a core-stalling effect \citep[e.g.,][]{Read2006}, but it remains insufficient to account for the observed velocity offset.
 Interestingly, the timescale for the black hole to return to the center is longer if the kick is along the Z-axis, compared to the other directions, although this timescale is still significantly shorter than a Hubble time.
+This rapid damping of the SMBH motion is consistent with recent work showing that the long-term trajectories of massive perturbers in galaxy cores depend sensitively on the core structure and are generally damped on relatively short timescales in realistic potentials \citep{Rawlings.2025}.
 This will be further investigated in a follow-up paper (Jha et al, in preparation).